GIScience/gis-training-resource-center/_sources/content/Mobile_Data_collection/en_SMT_ex1_.md

 ### 1. Start discussion
 Prepare and discuss in your group.
 - Take a look at information about your case-study.
 The images included might give you an idea of how the community might look like.
 - What would do you want to map?
 Which data do you want to collect?
-You can decide if you want to map hazards (e.g. the flood extent), vulnerablities (e.g. poor infrastructure) or capacities.
+You can decide if you want to map hazards (e.g. the flood extent), vulnerabilities (e.g. poor infrastructure) or capacities.
 - Scroll through the help-page of the Sketch Map Tool

 ```{Tip}